Logging (computing): Transaction logs

 Most database systems maintain some kind of transaction log, which are not mainly intended as an audit trail for later analysis, and are not intended to be human-readable.
 These logs record changes to the stored data to allow the database to recover from crashes or other data errors and maintain the stored data in a consistent state.
 Thus, database systems usually have both general event logs and transaction logs.

-Transaction log analysis

 The use of data stored in transaction logs of Web search engines, Intranets, and Web sites can provide valuable insight into understanding the information-searching process of online searchers.
 This understanding can enlighten information system design, interface development, and devising the information architecture for content collections.

 Message logs

 Internet Relay Chat (IRC), instant messaging (IM) programs, peer-to-peer file sharing clients with chat functions, and multiplayer games (especially MMORPGs) commonly have the ability to automatically save textual communication, both public (IRC channel/IM conference/MMO public/party chat messages) and private chat between users, as message logs.

 Message logs are almost universally plain text files, but IM and VoIP clients (which support textual chat, e.g. Skype) might save them in HTML files or in a custom format to ease reading or enable encryption.